Combinatorial computation of the motivic Poincare series: Relation to the Heegaard-Floer knot homology

 \subsection{Comparing filtered complexes}

-In this section we try to describe the relation between the knot filtration on the Heegard-Floer complexes and the filtration on the space of functions defined by a curve.
+In this section we try to describe the relation between the knot filtration on the Heegaard-Floer complexes and the filtration on the space of functions defined by a curve.

-To be more close to the algebraic setup, we reverse all signs for filtrations and for the homological (Maslov) grading as well (so we get cohomologies).
+To be more close to the algebraic setup, we reverse all signs for filtrations and for the homological (Maslov) grading as well (so we get cohomology groups).
 The Alexander grading is also changed to get the non-symmetrized Alexander polynomial.
-In another words, the Poincare polynomial of the result cohomologies coincides with $\widetilde{\Delta_{g}}(t,u^{-1}).$ The operator $U$ will now increase the homological grading by 2.
+In another words, the Poincar\'e polynomial of the resulting cohomology coincides with $\widetilde{\Delta_{g}}(t,u^{-1}).$ The operator $U$ will now increase the homological grading by 2.

 Consider a $\mathbb{Z}_{\ge 0}$-indexed filtration $J_n$ by vector subspaces (with finite codimensions) on a infinite-dimensional complex vector space $J_0$.
 It induces a filtration by projective subspaces $\mathbb{P}J_{n}$ on $\mathbb{P}J_0=\mathbb{CP}^{\infty}$: